juntylpro1/secure-enterprise/onboard-custom.md

 You can add controls to your deployable architecture to prove that it meets security and compliance requirements.

 Before you can add controls to your product, you must choose a predefined profile or add your controls to a custom {{site.data.keyword.compliance_full}} profile.
 Then, scan the resources in your account that match those the deployable architecture creates to verify.
-For more information, see [What is a profile?](/docs/security-compliance?topic=security-compliance-profiles)
 {: important}

 Only controls that are supported by the {{site.data.keyword.compliance_short}} and validated by {{site.data.keyword.compliance_short}} scans appear in the catalog.